Modulus of continuity for solutions of non-local heat equations: Introduction and main results

-where the function $u$ belongs to a suitable function space, $\Omega$ is an open set in $\R^n$, and the kernel $\rho$ is a non-negative, non-increasing, and rotationally symmetric function that depends only on the distance between two points and rapidly decays to zero at infinity.
-For concreteness, one can think of the singular kernel that appears in the non-local fractional Laplacian.
+where the function $u$ belongs to a suitable function space, $\Omega$ is an open set in $\R^n$, and the kernel $\rho$ is a non-negative, non-increasing, and rotationally symmetric function that depends only on the distance between two points and decays to zero at infinity.
 We are interested in showing that if a solution $u(x,t)$ of the corresponding non-local heat equation

 has an initial modulus of continuity with certain basic properties, then this modulus of continuity is preserved at all subsequent times.
 The three cases of interest are the following: \begin{itemize} \item[1.] $\Omega=\R^n$ with no boundary condition; \item[2.] $\Omega\subset\R^n$ is a bounded convex domain, giving rise to the `regional' heat equation; and \item[3.] $\Omega=\R^n$ with no boundary condition, but we add a non-linearity to the non-local operator. \end{itemize} These choices were made on the basis of their potential future applications to (conjecture and) prove, for instance, a non-local version of the Payne-Weinberger inequality.
-In the first case, we prove a modulus of continuity theorem for solutions of the non-local heat equation on $\R^n$ (Section \ref{sec_fractionalheat_Rn}).
+In the first case, we prove modulus of continuity theorems for solutions of the non-local heat equation on $\R^n$ (Section \ref{sec_fractionalheat_Rn}).
 It turns out, however, that for our choice of non-local Neumann boundary condition, there exist counterexamples to the second eigenvalue having a sharp lower bound that only depends on the diameter of the domain.
-This seems to imply that solutions of the regional heat equation in the second case only have the modulus of continuity property described above in one-dimension (Section \ref{sec_regional_heat_equation}).
+This implies that solutions of the regional heat equation in the second case only have the modulus of continuity property described above in one-dimension (Section \ref{sec_regional_heat_equation}).
 Finally, the third non-linear case was included as a natural extension of the techniques employed in the proof of the first case (Section \ref{sec_non_linear_non_local_heat_eqn}).

 In all three cases, the method of proof by contradiction employed follows a structure extensively used to prove similar propositions for solutions of classical heat equations; see \cite{AC, AC1, AC2, AC3}.
 Recall that a non-negative real-valued function $\omega:[0,\infty)\to[0,\infty)$ is a modulus of continuity for a function $f:\Omega\subset\R^n\to\R$ if $\omega$ is continuous at zero and vanishes there, and satisfies